 About Housing Now

-The Housing Now Initiative is investing in City-owned lands across Toronto to build affordable housing and mixed-income, livable communities Near Transit.
+The Housing Now Initiative is investing in City-owned lands across Toronto for the development of affordable housing within mixed-income, mixed-use, transit-oriented communities.

 The creation of new housing on City-owned lands will provide Toronto residents with opportunities to live affordably near transit hubs and close to places of work, education and services.
 Investment in these well-located sites will also contribute to the broader community by delivering new amenities, revitalized public spaces and improved access to transit.